egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 ssh-keygen -f users_ca
 ```

-Again, select a passphrase so that your key will be protected if someone gains access.
+Again, select a passphrase to protect your key, should someone gains access.

 ## Configuring Servers to Accept Logins with the User Certification

-When you are done, you will need to copy the public key onto each of your SSH servers that need to validate user authenticity.
+When done, you will need to copy the public key onto each of your SSH servers for user authenticity.
 We will do this using scp as usual:

 ```
 scp users_ca.pub root@sshserver.example.com:/etc/ssh/
 ```

-We need to modify our SSH daemon configuration on our SSH server to look for this key.
+Next, you edit the SSH daemon configuration on an SSH server to look for this key.

 On our "`sshserver.example.com`" host, open the configuration file: